M-Scott-Lassiter/Op-Area-Generator/README.md

 ### Purpose

-`op-area-generator` can generate GEOJSON area definitions and subsequent operating assignments
+`oparea` can generate GEOJSON area definitions and subsequent operating assignments

 ### Install as an NPM Package